 Training & Recruitment

 The Personnel and Training Unit is responsible for the recruitment and training of all law enforcement personnel, both sworn and non-sworn.
+The staff of the Personnel and Training Unit are Sergeant Nicholas Borchard, Corporal Jeremy Hintz, and Office Specialist Deidre Cook.

 To become a Police Officer you must hold yourself to a higher standard.
 During the background process, applicants are disqualified for choices they have made earlier in their lives.
 So what can you do?
 Here are a few things to keep in mind.